hmil/RosHTTP/README.md

 [![Latest version on jcenter](https://img.shields.io/maven-metadata/v/https/jcenter.bintray.com/fr/hmil/roshttp_2.12/maven-metadata.xml.svg?label=latest+version)](https://jcenter.bintray.com/fr/hmil/roshttp_2.12/)
 [![Scala.js](https://www.scala-js.org/assets/badges/scalajs-0.6.8.svg)](https://www.scala-js.org)

 A human-readable scala http client API compatible with:

 - vanilla jvm **scala**
 - most **browsers** (_via_ [scala-js](https://github.com/scala-js/scala-js))
 - **node.js** (_via_ [scala-js](https://github.com/scala-js/scala-js))

+## THIS PACKAGE IS NO LONGER MAINTAINED

+I moved on to different ventures and I can no longer afford the time to maintain this package.
+Feel free to use it as-is, or drop a comment in [#58](https://github.com/hmil/RosHTTP/issues/58) if you would like me to endorse your fork.

 # Installation